 Easy Pickin's Orchard

 46 Bailey Road - Enfield, CT 06082

 your check payable to Easy Pickin’s Orchard.

 a weekly pick-up day for the season.

-the choices are:
+Currently, the choices are:

-Farmers' Market* Sunday 11am-2pm
+*at Coventry Regional Farmers' Market* Sunday 11am-2pm

 To contact us:

 CSA - Benefits and Opportunities

 Supporting Local Farming and Quality Food Production

 When you join a CSA, you help to support a local farmer; you also help to maintain and

 And local, freshly-picked fruits and vegetables have more vitamins and much better flavor than produce that may

 have been in the commercial food system for days or even weeks !

 A Good Value for Your Grocery

-week, and should be plenty of produce for a family of 4.
+of 4.
+(We also offer half-shares - see above).
 The value of the produce is based on retail

 Your Share in the Adventure of Farming